 During this “waiting period”…

-You may be saying to yourself…
+Now, at this point, you may be saying to yourself…

-“This is a total rip off!
+“This is a total rip-off!
 Why should I have to wait 2 or 3 years before my guaranteed issue life insurance policy covers me for natural causes of death?

 The reason why…